Update on our Activies

 History

 The Tuesday Club has now become established as a weekly Food Bank and social support event for needy Kingstonians.
 It started over six years ago as a collaboration between CREst and One Norbiton.
-That are two centrally funded community groups who share a joint aim of improving the quality of life in Norbiton Ward, where social disadvantage has been, for many years, significantly greater than in the rest of Kingston.
+These are two centrally funded community groups who share a joint aim of improving the quality of life in Norbiton Ward, where social disadvantage has been, for many years, significantly greater than in the rest of Kingston.

 On Tuesday 11th of April 2017 CREst Chair, Jill Preston, decided to replace an under-attended CREst mental Health group with a volunteer-run Club for people with a wide range of needs particularly street drinkers, who RBK had recently banned from the centre of Kingston.
 Jill’s new club provided a range of informal personal services including advice and social support, music, and games such as Scrabble and Pool.
 Then building on an initiative by NHS Wellbeing and a local resident, Angel Levick, the club also started cooking hot meals for attendees together with distributing clothing and grocery items.
 The latter were initially donations from the customers of Sainsbury’s Sury Basin.
 One Norbiton added their free allotment of RBK Hall time to CREst’s which enable the project to go forward without any rental costs.